 Now I know I said that the TR300 by XTERRA is the best folding treadmill, but if you’re really pressed for real estate then the Goplus 2 in 1 Folding Treadmill should be first in your list.

 Now on to the main attraction.
-The 2 in 1 in this case is the dual setup for different training needs.
+The 2 in 1, in this case, is the dual setup for different training needs.
 In its folded state you can jog or walk at a respectable 1 to 4 kph pace; however, in its handrail state, you should be able to run at a max speed of 12 kph.
-The motor has both noise-reducing and shock-absorbing aspects which is a good thing for when you or your partner wouldn’t want to wake up to a racket in the morning or evenings.
+The motor has both noise-reducing and shock-absorbing aspects which is a good thing for when you or your partner wouldn’t want to wake up to a racket in the morning or evening.

 When not in use the Goplus can be folded down and slid under a couch or a bed.
 There are built-in transport wheels for when you need to push it from the living room to the bedroom.
 The Goplus 2 in 1 comes with a remote for adjusting speed and stopping, a phone holder and a Bluetooth speaker for listening to music or podcasts.

 - Can be used right out of the box